x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ANS:
 I essentially just commented out code in random.cpp from Discreet2, keeping the uniform_real_distribution for all random number generator engines.
-The first random number generator I used was mt19937_64, followed by knuth_b, minstd_rand, and ranlux48, and sobol.
+The first random number generator (RNG) I used was mt19937_64, followed by knuth_b, minstd_rand, and ranlux48, and sobol.
 I copied the data into separate text files, and then plotted the data in excel (See Graphs Below).
 Additionally using excel,